top of page

 Flavourful Living

-Flavours work together and can enhance each other.
-Flavours can also be distasteful together and should be kept separate.
-If food has no discernible flavour of its own, it needs salt to enhance its natural flavour and make it more edible and enjoyable.
+Some flavours in cooking work together and enhance each other.
+All flavours can be overpowering if not used with knowledge and discretion.
+If food has no discernible flavour of its own, it needs salt to enhance its natural flavour and make it more enjoyable.

 The bible speaks of the need to use salt in Old Testament sacrifices for flavour, aroma and taste.
-Sacrifices of this nature were by God’s own prescription and needed to be pleasing to Him.
+Sacrifices of this nature were by God’s own prescription and were required to be pleasing to Him.

-Why is flavourful living so important, as a form of worship and sacrifice?
+Why is flavourful living so important to God, as a form of worship and sacrifice?

 Matthew 5:13 (NCV)